ddsky/spoonacular-api-clients/typescript/RecipesApi.md

 # **analyzeRecipeInstructions**
 > AnalyzeRecipeInstructions200Response analyzeRecipeInstructions()

 This endpoint allows you to break down instructions into atomic steps.
 Furthermore, each step will contain the ingredients and equipment required.
-Additionally, all ingredients and equipment from the recipe's instructions will be extracted independently of the step they're used in.
+Additionally, all ingredients and equipment from the recipe\'s instructions will be extracted independently of the step they\'re used in.

 ### Example